Luke-Rand/Blackstar-Campaign-Notes/🎲 Sessions/Session 5.md

 The northern doors are ornate and the handles are recessed.
 There's no apparent way to open them.

-Se clear more rooms filled with zombies.
+S clear more rooms filled with zombies.
 We find a +1 dagger, smoking rapier, 4 +1 potency runes, striking rune, +1 scythe, +1 composite short bow, +1 pepperbox.
 We also find more Aeon Stones.

 [[Jerrex Rockbeard (Jason)]] is ambushed by zombies while exploring on his own.
 He is hurt pretty badly.